What divorcing/divorced parents can do so Halloween isn’t a nightmare!

 When you got divorced did you discuss Halloween as part of your visitation

 or Hannukkah!
-But it is probably a very important holiday to your children.
+It is probably a very important holiday to your children.

 In my experience as a divorce attorney for over 35 years, I can tell you,

 how you handle Halloween will make all the difference to your little ghosts